samasri/omr/tools/compiler/OMRStatistics/doc/README.md

 # Assumptions
 * All classes are expected to be processed when the tool is triggered and added in the output (not only OMR_EXTENSIBLE files)
-* Source files for all features are expected to be processed and added to the same output file
+* Source files for all combinations and architectures are expected to be processed and added to the same output file
-*
+* There exist no class that has multiple parents

 # Functionality of the plugin
 This plugin has 2 main functions: